CPR vs. BLS: Key Differences and When to Use Each Technique

 Importance of CPR and BLS Certification

 Both CPR and E-learning Basic Life Support certification play a vital role in improving survival rates during cardiac and respiratory emergencies.
-CPR certification equips individuals with essential life-saving skills that can be used in everyday situations, while BLS certification is critical for healthcare professionals to provide advanced care.
+CPR certification equips individuals with essential life-saving skills that is used in everyday situations, while BLS certification is critical for healthcare professionals to provide advanced care.
 Here's why they are essential:

-• Increased Survival Rates: Prompt and effective CPR and BLS can double or triple the chances of survival for cardiac arrest victims.
+• Increased Survival Rates: Prompt and effective CPR and BLS double or triple the chances of survival for cardiac arrest victims.

 • Professional Competence: Healthcare providers with BLS certification are better prepared to handle complex resuscitation scenarios in clinical settings.